russellcameronthomas/library/_fundamentals/chapters/2a-functional_programming.md

 is_section: false
 ---

-If you have only ever programming in a procedural language (e.g. Fortran, C, Pascal, Cobol) or only in an object-oriented language (Java, C++, etc.), you may find functional programming languages a bit jarring.
+If you have only ever programming in a procedural language (e.g. *Fortran*, *C*, *Pascal, *Cobol*) or only in an object-oriented language (*Java, *C++*, etc.), you may find functional programming languages a bit jarring.
 Many of your "go to" programming patterns won't work.
 This chapter will help you reorient your thinking so you can be more productive and less frustrated.

 ## What is a Functional Language?